MKLab-ITI/pygrank/tutorials/measures.md

 Attributes:
  * *k:* Optional.
 Calculates NDCG@k.
 If None (default), len(known_ranks) is used.
  * *known_ranks:* The desired graph signal outcomes.
+ * *exclude:* Optional.
+An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
+If None (default) the measure is evaluated on all graph nodes.
+You can safely set the `self.exclude` property at any time to alter this original value.
+Prefer using this behavior to avoid overfitting measure assessments.

 ### pRule